Quantitative multiscale operator-type approximations for asymptotically degenerating spectral problems: Abstract

 \section{Abstract}

-The aim of this work is to develop a general approach for constructing approximations of two-scale type for a wide class of spectral problems whose limit behaviour remains intrinsically two-scale (and hence where the classical homogenisation fails), and to obtain on its basis new results on tight operator-type error estimates for resolvent and spectral convergence for such problems.
-With this aim, we study an abstract family of asymptotically degenerating variational formulations.
-Those are natural generalisations of families of problems, in their weak form, emerging upon application of a rescaled Floquet-Bloch-Gelfand transform to resolvent problems for high-contrast elliptic PDEs with periodic coefficients.
-An asymptotic analysis of these models leads us to a hierarchy of approximation results with uniform operator-type error estimates under various assumptions, satisfied by specific examples.
-We provide approximations for the resolvents in terms of a certain `bivariate' operator which appears an abstract generalisation of the two-scale limit operators for highly oscillatory high-contrast PDEs.
-The resulting approximating self-adjoint operator, providing tight operator error estimates, is the bivariate operator's resolvent sandwiched by an isometric connecting operator and its adjoint.
-For a broad class of periodic problems, the connecting operator specialises to a composition of a problem-specific translation operator with a two-scale interpolation operator which is a two-scale version of the classical Whittaker-Shannon interpolation.
-An explicit description of the limit spectrum in the abstract setting is provided, and new tight error estimates on the distance between the original and limit spectra are established.
-Our generic approach allows us to readily consider a wide class of asymptotically degenerating problems including but also going beyond high-contrast PDEs.
-In particular, for a key model example of high-contrast isolated periodic inclusions, we obtain new results on the rate of uniform convergence of the Floquet-Bloch spectra and of other spectral characteristics to those of the two-scale limit operator with an explicitly characterised spectrum displaying band-gap opening near the inclusions' resonances (Dirichlet eigenvalues).
-The general results are also illustrated by numerous other examples, for which several new results are obtained.
+This work aims at developing approximations of two-scale type for a wide class of problems whose leading-order behaviour remains intrinsically two-scale (and hence when the classical homogenisation fails), and at obtaining tight operator-type error estimates for such approximations.
+We study an abstract family of asymptotically degenerating variational formulations, which are natural generalisations of those emerging upon application of Floquet-Bloch-Gelfand transform to high-contrast elliptic PDEs with periodic coefficients.
+A hierarchy of approximations is constructed with uniform error estimates under certain assumptions, satisfied by specific examples.
+We provide approximations for the resolvents in terms of a `bivariate' operator which is an abstract generalisation of the two-scale limit operators.
+The resulting self-adjoint approximation is the bivariate operator's resolvent sandwiched by a connecting operator and its adjoint.
+For a broad class of periodic PDE problems, the connecting operator is expressible in terms of a two-scale interpolation operator which is a two-scale modification of the classical Whittaker-Shannon interpolation.
+An explicit description of the limit spectrum in the abstract setting is provided, and error estimates on the discrepancy between the original and limit spectra are established.
+For a key model example of high-contrast isolated periodic inclusions, we obtain new results on the rate of uniform convergence of the Floquet-Bloch spectra and of other spectral characteristics to those of the two-scale limit operator with an explicitly characterised spectrum displaying band-gap opening near the inclusions' resonances.
+The general results are illustrated by numerous other examples, going beyond high-contrast PDEs, for which several new results are obtained.